jaydenaung/aws-cloudwatch-proxy-instance-for-cloudguard/README.md

 ---
 # Conclusion

 This tutorial discusses a simple demonstration of piping CloudGuard ```cme.log``` to AWS CloudWatch and S3 Buckets via a proxy instance on which AWS CloudWatch agent is installed.
 I've also added another script (curl-to-s3.sh) for directly uploading log files to S3 bucket using curl.
-This is just a concept, and as mentioned before, SCP is not a perfect way of piping logs (But it is a simple and yet secure way for a demo!).
+Again, this is just a concept, and as mentioned before, SCP is not a perfect way of piping logs (But it is a simple and yet secure way for a demo!).
 However, you can apply this concept in other uses cases, and pipe any system-specific logs from hardened virtual appliances to AWS for troubleshooting or analysis purposes.

 The major takeaway from this tutorial is once the logs are piped to a cloudwatch proxy instance, you can then forward them to pretty much any AWS monitoring service!